 Black History Month provides a fantastic opportunity to celebrate the successes and achievements of Black people and recognise their outstanding contributions to British life and around the world.
 It was originally founded to recognise the contributions that people of African and Caribbean backgrounds have made to this country over many generations.

-I hope that you enjoy the programmes developed by our Students’ Union and colleagues across the University and take the opportunity to learn more about the rich and diverse experiences and contributions that has helped shaped our country and lives.
+For now, I hope that you enjoy the Black History Month programmes developed by our Students’ Union and colleagues across the University and take the opportunity to learn more about the rich and diverse experiences and contributions that has helped shaped our country and lives.

 You can find out more and get involved with our programme of events and initiatives below.